tortymctortface/BoneData--ML-with-SVMs/README.md

 ## Answer to assignment

-For the answer for my assignement I have included a `test-out.txt` file in the `Data` folder which contains my 10000 predicted outputs for each of the samples in the `test-in.txt`file.
+- For the answer for my assignement I have included a `test-out.txt` file in the `Data` folder which contains my 10000 predicted outputs for each of the samples in the `test-in.txt`file.
 I used the PyTorch library as I found it easiest to achieve the highest accuracy in after some tests on each model.
-For more information on this see the README.md in the `PyTorch`folder.
+For more information on this see the README.md in the `PyTorch` folder.

+- To run this locally simply decompress the files in `Compressed Data` into the `Data` directory.
+- To use my pre-trained model, set the _size_labeled_ in `PyTorch\CNN\test-loaded.py` to 10000 and run it. _Note_ : This will only output to console.
+- To retrain the model using my default parameters simply run the `PyTorch\CNN\main.py`. _Caution_ : This will overwrite my output in the `Data\test-out.txt`file.
+If this happens there is a backup in the `Answer for assignment` folder.

 **References**